 When we started Rotation in 1990, we had shelves of creative lesson idea books and old lesson plans to glean from.
 Since the advent of the internet, the availability of creative lesson ideas has exploded.
 Rotation.org is the perfect example of how things have changed in the world of curriculum.

 Rotation.org was originally created to collect creative lesson ideas and resources to plug into your workshop lesson plans.
-And it has since evolved to offer complete lesson plans.
+And it has since evolved to offer complete and wonderfully creative lesson plans.
 These materials have been generously written and donated to our site by some very creative Rotation Model teachers.
 (Maybe someday, the denominational publishers will wake up to our group-sourcing model?)

 But here's an important lesson insight to keep in mind:

-Most Rotation teacher lean heavily on the lesson plan the first week of the rotation, but by the end of the first lesson, they already know how to improve it, and Rotation will give them that chance with each succeeding week.
+Most Rotation teachers lean heavily on the lesson plan the first week of the rotation, but by the end of the first lesson, they already know how to improve it, and Rotation will give them that chance with each succeeding week.
 The kids' grasp of the story also changes with each successive week.
 In that sense, all Rotation lesson plans are provisional rough drafts.